cytoscape/cytoscape.js-cxtmenu/README.md

 	activePadding: 20, // additional size in pixels for the active command
 	indicatorSize: 24, // the size in pixels of the pointer to the active command
 	separatorWidth: 3, // the empty spacing in pixels between successive commands
-	spotlightPadding: 4, // extra spacing in pixels between the node and the spotlight
+	spotlightPadding: 4, // extra spacing in pixels between the element and the spotlight
 	minSpotlightRadius: 24, // the minimum radius in pixels of the spotlight
 	maxSpotlightRadius: 38, // the maximum radius in pixels of the spotlight
 	itemColor: 'white', // the colour of text in the command's content
 	itemTextShadowColor: 'black', // the text shadow colour of the command's content
 	zIndex: 9999 // the z-index of the ui div
 });

 ```